8 Recruiting Benefits of Day in the Life Videos

 And you know what?
 This person is right.
 You often don't need a huge video production for your video.

-With that said, here are three different types of video production team, all of which I've been a part of at one time or another
+With that said, here are three different types of video production teams, all of which I've been a part of at one time or another:

-Anyone who knows me professionally, knows I prefer the basic crew.
-Why?
-Because there are only two moving parts — a videographer and a producer.
-This is often all that is needed when creating a highly effective, engaging, and professional corporate video.
-A talented videographer/producer team can efficiently capture the right content, and often more content, because there are fewer people to manage, and they can be more nimble and flexible.
+If you've ever seen a news team reporting in the community, this is a familiar set up, a videographer and a reporter or producer.
+What makes this basic is that there are only two moving parts — someone running the camera and another person interviewing subjects and coordinating the shoot.
+In many cases, this is all that is needed even when creating a highly effective, engaging, and professional corporate video.
+A talented basic crew can efficiently capture the right content, and often more content, because there are fewer people to manage, and they can be more nimble and flexible.

 For example, and this happens on many of my shoots, I'll be capturing footage and notice something unexpected that enhances my client's story.
 With a two-person crew, it's pretty easy to break from the schedule or plan and go capture the additional footage.
 With more than two people, it's much more difficult to choreograph this change in plans.
 Often, with a bigger crew, this spontaneity usually comes with a cost, such as dropping other shots.
 With a smaller crew, you're much more likely to keep on schedule even when you're thrown a curve ball.